WpW: Object Cache Support in LSCache

 Username, Password, and Redis Database ID

-These settings may or may not be available, depending on your object cache setup.
-If you see any of these fields, fill in the appropriate credentials.
-Doing so will prevent cross-contamination in situations where one object cache is shared among multiple sites.
+These settings may or may not be applicable, depending on your object cache setup.
+If you have SASL installed, fill in the appropriate credentials.
+If you are using Redis, enter your database ID.
+These measures will prevent cross-contamination in situations where multiple sites share one object cache.

-This is a list of groups that should be cached at the network level.
+This is a list of groups that you want to cache at the network level.
 By default:

 users userlogins usermeta user_meta site-transient site-options site-lookup blog-lookup blog-details rss global-posts blog-id-cache